KT2006/DSA-/Recursion/README.md

 #uploaded solutions to printing an array recursively
 #uploaded few more solutions realted to recursion
 #uploaded recursive solutions realted to searching array, sorted array checking, & subsequence of a string.
+#uploaded recursive solutions related to vector to digits